Even though solar is a great, renewable resource, it’s not without certain drawbacks. Learn the pros and cons of solar energy before making the swap.

 The main reason people don’t switch to solar is the initial expense of installing a system.
 But it’s not simply an expense, it’s actually an investment in a sustainable energy future for your family or business.
 Once the savings and potential earnings start to roll in, the payback on investment continues for years to come.Solar energy promotes energy independence

 While switching to solar energy helps make a home more energy independent, on a larger scale it promotes energy independence for the U.S. as a whole through less reliance on foreign fossil fuel.

-In 2014, the United States imported about 27 percent of its petroleum from foreign countries.
+In 2018, the U.S. imported 9.94 million barrels per day of petroleum from nearly 90 countries.
 The main import countries were Canada, Saudi Arabia, Mexico, Venezuela, and Iraq.
 (U.S. Energy Information Administration)

 consInitial installation is expensive